 The myth of Arachne is one such example.
 It put pride and its consequences on display within the pagan cosmos.
 Though the pagan’s analysis of human nature was dimmed and unformed, the Imago Dei could still detect the truth that the hubris of rejecting God was akin to suicide.
 Surprisingly, the only element that needs to be added to this insightful story is that stony resignation need not be the only option.

 Dr. A. Rachnid is one such scientist.
 He has spent his entire career using his gifts to prove that God does not exist.
 He is a weaver of words, using the very language of Scripture, but twisting its meaning in order to deceive.
 He fails to see that the ability to reason itself is a pointer to God.
+As G.K.
+Chesterton noted, he is one of those “fundamental skeptics” who only “appear to survive, because they are not consistently skeptical and not at all fundamental.”
+Chesterton would say that Dr. Rachnid would do well to keep “on doubting, to doubt a little more, to doubt every day newer and wilder things in the universe, until at last, by some strange enlightenment, he may begin to doubt himself.”

 The crowd flocks like flies around his effigy of a dead God.
 One thinks of the New Atheists’ best-sellers on display, front and center, at local bookstores.
 Dr. Rachnid lures them in with the death of God and promise of freedom.
-The irony is that he has had to surround himself with dead things, from the pickled remains of organisms and lifeless machines, to a gaudy imitation of the heavens on his ceiling.
+The irony is that he has had to surround himself with dead things, from the pickled remains of organisms and lifeless machines to a gaudy imitation of the heavens on his ceiling.
 Being made in God’s image, he is an irrepressible sub-creator, but he uses this his divine likeness to create a tiny box of a universe filled with death and imitation.
-Like the New Atheists, what he offers in return is an non-rational and lifeless world full of despair, even if the words he uses to do this are themselves reasonable and beautiful.
+Like the New Atheists, what he offers in return is a non-rational and lifeless world full of despair, even if the words he uses to do this are themselves reasonable and beautiful.

 The young girl is Minerva.
-As the embodiment of Wisdom, she leads the crowd and Dr. Rachnid to truth with probing questions.
+As the embodiment of Wisdom, she leads the crowd and Dr. Rachnid to the truth with probing questions.
 She appears as a light in the darkness like the Evening Star, bringing a glimpse of “the health and happiness of Heaven” into the reductionist’s lab.
 Dr. Rachnid is given the greatest gift through her, not unlike Minerva’s merciful warnings to Arachne.
 The vision he sees is his chance to repent and humble himself.

 Read this Myth here: Dr. Adam Rachnid’s Devouring Reason– The Myth of Arachne Retold